Ron Reis: World Championship Wrestling (1995–1996, 1998)

-Turnbuckle Championship Wrestling and Japan (2000–2005)
+Later career (2000–2005)

-After being released, Reis toured Japan as Big Bomb Jones (a take on Big Van Vader) throughout 2002.
-In 2003, he returned to America and began working for Dusty Rhodes' Turnbuckle Championship Wrestling promotion, returning to the Big Ron Studd gimmick.
+After being released, Reis toured Japan as Big Bomb Jones (a take on Big Van Vader) in 2000.
+That same year, he wrestled for NWA Wildside in Georgia.
+In 2001, he began working for Dusty Rhodes' Turnbuckle Championship Wrestling promotion, returning to the Big Ron Studd gimmick.
 He formed a tag team with Glacier, and they won the TCW Tag Team Championships on January 3, 2004.
 The titles were vacated later that year.

 Reis reemerged in Vince Russo's Christian-oriented Ring Of Glory Wrestling promotion in 2005 as the abstract character Evil, losing to Joshua the Carpenter on February 26.